By Matthew Boffey

 - Desiring God’s “Look at the Book” series—brief videos where pastor John Piper shows you how he studies a passage.

 - Faithlife Mobile Ed—seminary-level, accessible courses from top professors throughout the world.
-(This you would share internally through a subscription, not on social media.)
+(This you would share internally through a subscription to Faithlife TV Church, not on social media.)

 Look for great content to shape the hearts and minds of your congregation, and share it liberally.